Q4 Getting Social

 1. Watch this YouTube video on The Importance of Empathy.

-2. Look over the vocabulary for social responsibility.
+2. Look over the Key Vocabulary words dealing with social responsibility.
 What is social responsibility?
-Read this article on the link between social responsibility and digital citizenship.
+Refer to this article on social responsibility and digital citizenship to support your ideas.

 3. It is important when online that you demonstrate empathy and social responsibility.
 Discuss with your classmates: How can you demonstrate social responsibility and empathy in your digital footprint?

 4. Throughout your social media life, you will post and respond to various situations.
 How you respond and post is important when building your positive digital footprint.
 Here are some tips when posting online.
-Watch this YouTube Video Teen Voices: Dealing With Digital Drama.
+Watch this YouTube Video Teen Voices: Oversharing and Your Digital Footprint.

 6. Apply the THINK acronym before you post, message, or respond to others: